 Maine Franchise Registration Status: Non-Registration State if you have a federally registered trademark.
-Filing State if you do not have a federally registered trademark.
+If you do not have a federally registered trademark you must file your FDD and register as a business opportunity.
 The State Filing Fee is $25.

 Maine has not enacted franchise laws but has enacted business opportunity laws.
 The Office of Securities of Maine’s Department of Professional and Financial Regulation oversees and enforces Maine’s business opportunity regulations.
 The mailing address for the Office of Securities is 121 State House Station, Augusta, ME 04333 for USPS mailings and 76 Northern Avenue, Gardiner, ME 04345 for UPS and FedEx.
 Their phone number is (877) 624-8551.

 Yes they do and, in most instances, the determination of whether or not you should file your FDD with the Office of Securities will be determined by whether or not your trademark is registered with the United States Patent and Trademark Office.

 If you don’t have a federally registered trademark and are not exempt from Maine’s Business Opportunity Regulations then you must file your FDD with the Office of Securities.
 You will be required to pay a filing fee of $25 and, in all likelihood, before authorizing your sale of franchises in the State of Maine, the Office of Securities will require that you post a bond or establish an escrow acceptable to the state.
 Your filing with the State of Maine must be updated annually.
 Under Section 4695 of Maine’s Business Opportunity Regulations sellers of business opportunities (including non-exempt franchisors without a federally registered trademark) are required to “…obtain either a surety bond issued by a surety company authorized to do business [in Maine] or have established an escrow account with a licensed bank or savings institute located in [Maine].
 The Surety Bond or escrow shall be in an amount of not less than $30,000.”